eashan-esp/NRF/README.md

-use the ling in the repository
+use the link in the repository